MrIbrahem/SvgTranslate/TEST_GENERATION_REPORT.md

 7. ✅ **Enabled CI/CD integration** with minimal setup
 8. ✅ **Improved code quality** and developer confidence

-The SvgTranslate package now has a robust, maintainable test suite that ensures the refactoring is correct and provides a solid foundation for future development.
+The CopySvgTranslate package now has a robust, maintainable test suite that ensures the refactoring is correct and provides a solid foundation for future development.

 ---

 **Generated**: October 2025
-**Purpose**: Comprehensive unit test generation for SvgTranslate refactoring
-**Total Test Methods**: 76
+**Purpose**: Comprehensive unit test generation for CopySvgTranslate refactoring **Total Test Methods**: 76
 **Test Coverage**: ~95%
 **Status**: ✅ Complete and Ready for Use